 With more and more schools adopting VEX Robotics as a platform to enrich and enhance science, technology, engineering, and mathematics (STEM) courses, there is a need for an integrated program which allows teachers to seamlessly add VEX into their classrooms.
 As such we have worked with various partners to create an array of VEX curriculum offerings, each tailored to the specific needs of teachers wishing incorporate VEX into their classes.
 Each offering was developed by forward thinking organizations who are experienced at creating tools to keep STEM education exciting and inspiring.

-You have a choice when it comes to professionally developed classroom curriculum for use with the VEX Robotics Design System.
+You have a choice when it comes to professionally developed classroom curriculum for use with the VEX EDR robots.
 Below are five custom tailored VEX Robotics curriculum offerings each with unique goals and methods of implementation.
 Download this PDF which highlights the main differences between a few these programs created by leading experts in technical education.
 A short overview of these curriculum packages can be found below.